kbl40/USEconomyVAR/Docs/DocsReadME.md

 Project writeup is contained here in pdf.
-Original manuscript on Overleaf.
+Original manuscript located on Overleaf.